“I’m not teaching you how to move your feet; I’m teaching you how to move your mind”

-Aikido, is a relatively modern marshal art (first publicly disseminated in the mid twenth century); although the origins come from the ancient Japanese traditions of Bushido.
-The art was developed by Morihei Ueshiba (1883 – 1969) after a lifetime of study of the traditional arts.
+Aikido, is a relatively modern marshal art (first publicly disseminated in the mid 20th century); although its origins stem from the ancient Japanese traditions of Bushido.
+It was developed by Morihei Ueshiba (1883 – 1969) after a lifetime of study of the traditional arts.
 And, today is estimated to be practiced worldwide by over a million people.

-As the art originates from the Japan’s cultural heritage, there is emphasis placed on etiquette and mutual respect, with classes conducted in a similair way to those in Japan, i.e., following the Budō tradition.
-All Aikidoka wear the keikogi (white practice suit) while the more senior students also wear the hakama (over trousers).
+As aikido originated from within the Japan’s cultural heritage, there is emphasis placed on etiquette and mutual respect, with classes conducted in a similar way to those in more traditional times, e.g., following the Budō tradition all Aikidoka wear the keikogi (white practice suit), while the more senior students also wear the hakama (over trousers).

-Aikido, initially appears to the novice as collection of highly technical movements, many of which can also be witnessed in other disciplines; the founder was known to have mastered many Budō forms.
-However, as time passes the dedicated student begins to appreciate that the practiced form is analogous to an alphabet, i.e., of no intrinsic value on its own (but key to the understanding of any spoken or written language), and therefore essential for exploring together the concept of self-actualisation.
+Aikido, initially appears to the novice as collection of highly complex movements or techniques, many of which can also found in various other disciplines; the founder was a recognised master in many Budō forms prior to formulating aikido.
+In-time the dedicated student begins to appreciate that the practiced form has little or no intrinsic value on its own, but yet key to the understanding of a deeper universal truth.

-As the student progresses beyond an avid compliance to form and begins to explores more natural movement, they become aware of the endless possibilities within their practice.
-They are able to move a little more harmoniously and spontaneously, and without attachment to a potential aggressors harmful intention.
+As the student progresses beyond an avid compliance to form and begins to explores their own natural movement, they become aware of the endless possibilities within their practice.
+They are able to move with harmony and spontaneity, without attachment to a potential aggressors harmful intention.

-To realise this deeper concepts of O’Sensei’s art ( Ai ( harmonise ), Ki ( breath or life-force ), do ( the way ) ), requires a commitment to relaxed, collaborative and generous training.
-Consequently, as the practice enviroment is non-competitive it can be studied by persons of all ages, gender or physical incapacities.
+To appreciate the deeper perception of O’Sensei’s art ( Ai ( harmonise ), Ki ( breath or life-force ), do ( the way ), i.e., the way of harmony with the life force, requires a commitment to relaxed, collaborative and generous training.

-After a number of years of committed practice, the Aikidoka may recognise a stability within their movements which was not previously present, alongside the ability to maintain a stillness of mind whilst enjoying vigorous practice.
-This maybe due to our ability to focus on the ‘now’ and being less distracted or judgmental of our own practice.
-Nevertheless, as the true ‘beginners’ mind manifests then every practice becomes unique and ultimately fulfilling, and we truly become appreciative and grateful for the legacy left us by Morihei Ueshiba (O’Sensei).
+After a number of years of dedicated practice, the Aikidoka may recognise a stability within their movements which was not previously present, coupled with the ability to maintain a stillness of mind whilst enjoying vigorous practice.
+Their movements become spontaneous and have an open, natural, and uninhabited manner.
+As the true ‘beginners’ mind manifests every practice becomes unique and ultimately fulfilling, and the practitioner becomes appreciative and grateful for the legacy left us by Morihei Ueshiba (O’Sensei).